dan-sprague/dan-sprague.github.io/_posts/2024-12-4-juliacase.markdown

 @time ispalindromic.(seqs) ## threaded loop is no faster due to overhead
 ```

-These sequences are now generated in `14.15s` and palindrome checking is done in `2.35s`, in two lines!
-Python obviously has large repositories on its own, however even with exclusively native Julia code, we are able to get an order of magnitude decrease in run time.
+These sequences are generated in `14.15s` and palindrome checking is done in `2.35s`.
+Python obviously has large repositories on its own for biological sequences, however even with exclusively native Julia code, we are able to get an order of magnitude decrease in run time with very little code.

 ## Fast and Easy Multithreading